 Kolkata's Mutton Tikia:

-Flattened Meaty disk lightly very very lightly (mark the emphasis on "very) in a thick gravy is what Mutton Tikia for you.
+Flattened Meaty disk lightly very very lightly (mark the emphasis on "very) in a thick gravy is what Mutton Tikia is for you.
 Not as sophisticated as Kebab, yet a known and signature meat delicacy from Kolkata.
 Almost a similar form is available in Bangladesh as well and they call it Tikia Kabab.
 Even the Murshidabadi Muslims are known for a similar dish.
 However, in both cases, they don't toss it in gravy and that makes Kolkata's Mutton Tikia different.
 The outer crust of Tikia is rough while the disk is super-soft as a whole.
-The meat inside is buttery soft and is subtly spiced and is characterized by the use of Chatu/ Sattu.
+The meat inside is buttery soft and is subtly spiced and characterized by the use of Chatu/ Sattu.

-Coming to the recipe of Kolkata's Mutton Tikia, it calls for Mince Meat and Cholar Dal (Bengal Gram) along with Chatu (Bengal Gram Flour) along with a few spices.
+Coming to the recipe of Kolkata's Mutton Tikia calls for Mince Meat and Cholar Dal (Bengal Gram) along with Chatu (Bengal Gram Flour) along with a few spices.
 The gravy is a thick one and is prepared with a dash of Chatu again.
-Here's is how you make it and in case you don't want to Make Mutton Tikia at home, you can order it from the nearby locations through Swiggy.
+Here's how you make it and in case you don't want to Make Mutton Tikia at home, you can order it from the nearby locations through Swiggy.

-PrintKolkata's Mutton Tikia
+Kolkata's Mutton Tikia

 - Total Time: 9 hours